cyle/spacegame-client/README.md

 Note that this will not work on a computer that does not have hardware graphics acceleration.

+## Important Note

+After version 0.0.2, this now requires the SPACE GAME! server in order to play.
+Even if you are playing alone, you need to load that up first.
+Also note that right now this requires you to have the server running on the same machine you're playing with... so yeah.
+You'll be playing alone anyway.

 ## Current Features

 - You can zip around in your blocky spaceship via frictionless Newtonian physics.